Best California King Mattress (2022): Reviews and Buyer’s Guide

 The Vaya Support Foam is another layer we loved.
 It consistently supports your body without fear of sagging.
 The dependable support night after night will leave you feeling refreshed and ready for the day.

 The Vaya Mattress comes with a 100-night sleep trial.
 If you don’t love the bed, Vaya will pick it up and give you a full refund.
-A 10-year warranty also backs the mattress covering sagging greater than 0.75 inches.
+A 10-year warranty also backs the mattress covering sagging greater than an inch.

 - Cool and breathable without overheating